techidaily/site-win11-tips/source/_posts/correcting-invalid-device-label-in-windows-os.md

  The first course of action when running into minor computer problems is usually to enable a restart.
 No doubt,[restarting your PC is a great way to refresh your computer](https://www.makeuseof.com/tag/rebooting-computer-fix-many-issues/) and swing things back into action.

- As such, If you are facing a problem while trying to[rename your PC](https://www.makeuseof.com/windows-11-pc-rename/) , consider using the restart button to restore normalcy on your computer.
+ As such, If you are facing a problem while trying to [rename your PC](https://www.makeuseof.com/windows-11-pc-rename/) , consider using the restart button to restore normalcy on your computer.
 Also, this will help install any pending updates (if you haven’t done that already).

  To restart your PC, click the**Start** icon and then the power icon at the bottom right of the menu.
 Hit**restart** , and wait for your PC to come back on.